 I have been asked numerous times if peace is really possible and if I have hope for a better future?
 I have to believe peace is possible, and because of Jesus, there is always hope.
 To live without hope is not an option.
 We need courageous storytellers and peacemakers.
 Hope and peace are gifts we can give now to impact future generations.
 The world is looking for a better story.

-Become an Artisan of Peace and get connected to the movement of peacemakers!
+Become an Ambassador of Peace and get connected to the movement of peacemakers!